Technigo/project-happy-thoughts-api/README.md

 I decided not to go for the red and black requirements this week, since I wanted to focus a bit on planning for the final sprint, and also to wrap up previous projects a bit.

+To use the endpoints, you have the following options:

+GET /thoughts to get the existing thoughts

+POST /thoughts to post a thought of your own

+POST /thoughts/:thoughtId/like to post a like to a specified existing thought

+PATCH /thoughts/:thoughtId to update a specified existing thought

+DELETE /thoughts/:thoughtId to delete a specified existing thought

 ## View it live